-After years of dealing with an eating disorder I have come to realize that dieting, or any unhealthy relationship with food, has very little to do with the foods you eat and has everything to do with what you think about the foods you eat.
+After years of dealing with an eating disorder I’ve come to realize that dieting, or any unhealthy relationship with food, has very little to do with the foods you eat.
+And everything to do with what you think about the foods you eat.
+This led me to the mindset shift that can stop a binge in it’s tracks.

 Our thoughts tend to become self-fulfilling prophecies.
 What we’re thinking before, during and after the eating process is largely influential in how we interact with food.